10th October 2025: Too early for autumn: Bosque de Valdenazar (Yebes, Spain)

 The reservoir.
 On one of the inlets you can guess the ruins, along with some columns that peek over the water.

-I just hung out at the shore and found a bunch of dragonflies (I think Sympetrum fonscolombii red-veined darters (female and male)).
+I just hung out at the shore and found a bunch of dragonflies (I think Trithemis annulata, violet-marked darter (female and male), from a helpful comment on social media).
 Then I started walking back, because the temperature was rising fast.

 A yellow and a red dragonfly.